Sernior/fairness/docs/implementation-details.md

 To completely avoid false sharing, nodes should be aligned to 128 bytes.
 While the majority of modern architectures have cache lines with a size of 64 bytes, the way L2 updates modified cache lines in most modern architectures occurs two at a time, potentially causing delays even among adjacent cache lines.

-For instance this is from the optimization manual of my cpu (AMD zen4 microarchitecture):
+For instance this is from the optimization manual of my CPU (AMD zen4 microarchitecture):

 <img class="readme-img" src="https://sernior.github.io/fairness/l2fetch.png" style= "object-fit: cover; object-position: 100% 0; width: 100%;"/>

 ## MCS Lock and Craig Algorithm

 A well-known approach in the realm of list-based locks is the [MCS lock](https://www.cs.rochester.edu/u/scott/papers/1991_TOCS_synch.pdf).
-While the MCS lock is notable for providing mostly FIFO fairness, it doesn't align with the specific requirements for the context of this library.
+While the MCS lock is notable for providing mostly FIFO fairness, it doesn't align with the specific requirements for the context of Boost.Fairness.

 I aimed for a mutex that operates like to a priority queue rather than a simple queue so that users could define their own fairness policies depending on their needs.
 Luckly for me the algorithm I was looking for already existed, created in 1993 from Travis S. Craig.